arend-lang/site/src/documentation/tutorial/PartI/universes.md

 \func test4' => id (\Pi (A : \Type) -> A -> A) id
 {%endarend%}

-While invoking a definition it's possible to specify the value for its polymorphic level parameter {%ard%}\lp{%endard%}.
+While invoking a definition it is possible to specify the value for its polymorphic level parameter {%ard%}\lp{%endard%}.
 In case the value is not a numeral, it can be passed as an ordinary first parameter:

 {%arend%}